AlexanderFabisch/AlexanderFabisch.github.io/content/blog/dissertation_latex.md

 Title: LaTeX for Dissertations
 Date: 2020-10-04 14:00
 Category: Blog
+Summary: This is a brief summary of how the LaTeX code of my dissertation is structured.

 Since writing a dissertation is usually something that you do only once, I gathered a lot of knowledge that I probably won't need anymore.
 This is